Australian consumers only : USA & World enquires & information visit spicoatings.com

 Like sound waves, heat nanowave lengths must be met to block the heat from a particular wave by matching the sizes.
 Having different sizes helps in controlling the passage of heat through a coating film.
 If you have (by using different sizes) all the voids between particles filled in, inside the coating film, the heat has a more difficult time in transferring from hot to cold side.

 When compounds are promoting as ‘sends infrared heat away from a surface at the same time‘ this is in context of emissivity.
-Emissivity is the amount of conductive infrared heat that is absorbed, equalised and then released in comparison to a blackbody.
+Emissivity is the ratio of conductive infrared heat that is absorbed, equalised and then released in comparison to a blackbody.
 So black absorbs the most amount of heat, equalises and emits it back out.
 A coating or paint that releases infrared heat is just emitting what its absorbed and loaded.

 The article continues, the paint’s whiteness also means that the paint is the coolest on record.
 Using high-accuracy temperature reading equipment called thermocouples, the researchers demonstrated outdoors that the paint can keep surfaces 19°F (10°C) cooler than their ambient surroundings at night.
 It can also cool surfaces 8°F (4°C) below their surroundings under strong sunlight during noon hours.
-As an aside the temperature reduction is very, very small.

 Titanium Dioxide